-The Honors Residential College (RC) allows students who are members of UK's Lewis Honors College to enrich their collaborative learning in a supportive and close-knit environment.
-Students who participate in the Honors RC receive targeted programming intended to enhance the scholarly experience.
+The Community of Scholars allows students who are members of UK's Lewis Honors College and residents of the Honors Quad to enrich their collaborative learning in a supportive and close-knit environment.
+Students who participate in the Community of Scholars receive targeted programming intended to enhance the scholarly experience.
 Through increased interaction with faculty inside and outside of the classroom, students are immersed in a stimulating intellectual and social environment that promotes and supports student success.

-Living in the Honors RC provides a multitude of benefits to high-achieving students.
+Living in the Community of Scholars provides a multitude of benefits to high-achieving students.
 Students form meaningful friendships with like-minded peers, engage in academic growth and exploration, explore fun as well as enlightening co-curricular activities, and interact with upperclassmen Peer Mentors.
 These combined advantages help students to gain a sense of “home” within the greater university community.

 Events and Programming

-Programming for the Honors RC includes co-curricular activities—such as our Phil-ospher’s Forum (an on-going series with our Dean Dr. Phil Harling covering a broad variety of subjects, sometimes with invited guests from across campus); the Arts Soiree, an event each semester that showcases Honors students engaged in the arts, visual, performance, music, etc.; our Annual Faculty Dinner; various book readings/signings with authors across campus or from the Lexington community; lectures or film screenings with discussions; and Honors students participate in a variety of co-sponsored programs with the Residential Life staff that include health & well-being programming as well as numerous “just for fun” programming, such as our wildly successful Harry Potter Month (during which we have 30 co-sponsored events culminating in the Yule Ball).
-The Honors RC also offers academic support, such as peer tutoring and group study sessions for popular classes among Honors students.
+Programming for the Community of Scholars includes co-curricular activities—such as Donuts with the Dean, Lewis Honors College Presents... (a live podcast recording hosted by Dean Brady), musical performances, our Annual Faculty Dinner, lectures, and film screenings with discussions.
+Honors students also participate in a variety of co-sponsored programs with the Residential Life staff that include health & well-being programming as well as numerous “just for fun” programming.
+The Community of Scholars also offers academic support, such as peer tutoring and group study sessions for popular classes among Honors students.

-Lewis Honors College Peer Mentors are the lifeblood of the Honors RC—they plan and carry out great programing, get to know students individually and help foster a true sense of community within the Honors Complex (which is comprised of Donovan, Johnson, and Haggin Halls—starting in Fall of 2017, the new Lewis Hall will open with expanded offices for faculty/staff as well as community and classroom space for students).
+Lewis Honors College Peer Mentors are the lifeblood of the Community of Scholars—they plan and carry out great programing, get to know students individually and help foster a true sense of community within the Honors Quad (which is comprised of Lewis, Donovan, Johnson, and Haggin Halls).

-The Honors Living Learning Community is looking for highly-motivated academic oriented students who have been accepted into the Lewis Honors College at UK.
-The Honors RC is one of the most popular Residential Colleges on campus, with many students returning to live in our community ALL FOUR YEARS.
-It is also highly competitive, so make sure that you select Honors as your #1 choice in the housing application, even if you aren’t yet sure whether you have been accepted to the Lewis Honors College yet (your second choice will automatically become your first choice if you are not accepted to Honors).
+The Community of Scholars is looking for highly-motivated students who have applied to the Lewis Honors College at UK, and also those who are interested in enhancing their college experience through co-curricular learning and social opportunities.
+When applying for the Community of Scholars, be sure to select Community of Scholars as your #1 choice on the housing application, even if you aren’t yet sure whether you have been accepted to the Lewis Honors College yet (your second choice will automatically become your first choice if you are not accepted to Honors).

-All students who participate in the Honors RC reside in the Honors Complex (Donovan, Johnson, and Haggin Halls—starting in Fall of 2017, the new Lewis Hall will open with expanded offices for faculty/staff as well as community and classroom space for students).
+All students who participate in the Community of Scholars reside in the Honors Quad (Lewis, Donovan, Johnson, and Haggin Halls).
 All of these beautiful buildings are located on central campus, right across from the W.T.
 Young Library and in easy walking distance to dining in K-Lair, The 90, and Starbucks.